-The customer service is also extremely responsive and answers your queries without wasting time.
+The customer service is also recommended because they give responsive answers without wasting time.

-The bad aspects of the service include the fact that it keeps your IP logs for 30 days, doesn’t offer protective features like Kill Switch, has a small server network, and doesn’t support Netflix and torrenting.
+The downside of the service is the fact that it keeps your IP logs for 30 days, doesn’t providea protective features like Kill Switch, it has a very small server network, and doesn’t give access to Netflix and torrenting.

-If you enjoyed this article and appreciate the time and effort I put into developing it, let me know right away in the comment section.
+I hope you enjoyed this article and appreciate the time and effort I put into developing it, please do let me know in the comment section.

-If not download and install a Private Tunnel, try it out and let’s know your experience in the comment section.
+If no, try downloading Private Tunnel, and let’s know your experience in the comment section.

-Don’t forget to share this article on social media, either Facebook, Twitter or LinkedIn.
+Don’t forget to share this article with friends on social media, either Facebook, Twitter or LinkedIn.

 - BeeVPN Review (2020)- The Comprehensive Guide - June 24, 2020